 You can donate via Paypal, just enter an amount and click the donate button - thank you.

-Water quality data were collected in 34 lakes during August at meter intervals.
-Data was collected at the deepest point in the lake using a YSI multiprobe Sonde (pH, dissolved oxygen, temperature and conductivity) and a Secchi disk (lake colouration).
-Water samples were collected to test concentrations of Chlorophyll a in lakes as well.
+Water quality data is collected at meter intervals and at the deepest point in the lake using a YSI multiprobe Sonde (pH, dissolved oxygen, temperature and conductivity) and a Secchi disk (lake colouration).
+Water samples are collected to test concentrations of Chlorophyll a in lakes as well.

 Parks Canada